inet-framework/inet/doc/src/users-guide/ch-ipv4.rst

 The address to be resolved can be either an IPv4 broadcast/multicast or a unicast address.
-The corresponding MAC addresses can be computed for broadcast and multicast addresses (RFC 1122, 6.4); unicast addresses are resolved using the ARP procotol.
+The corresponding MAC addresses can be computed for broadcast and multicast addresses (RFC 1122, 6.4); unicast addresses are resolved using the ARP protocol.

 If the MAC address is found in the ARP cache, then the packet is transmitted to the addressed interface immediately.
 Otherwise the packet